XavierHilbert/BackTester/README.md

 The back tester uses polygon.io for historical data.

-You can change the stragety.
+You can change the strategy.
 Right now it uses EMA and Candle Stick Patterns.
 I found a lot of success with EMA, but when I incoprated a realestic delay (the time it takes to submit an order to the time it takes to actaully buy/sell the stock), it becomes not consistently profitable.

 Hope you find this repo useful and best of luck!